autistic-symposium/sec-pentesting-toolkit/README.md

-# 👾Gray Hacker Resources 👾
+# 👾 Gray Hacker Resources 👾

 A big bag of Fun.
 Educational purposes.